dustinspecker/generator-ng-poly/README.md

 **Currently, the module must have an existing state for another to be added.**

 * * *
-The route generator can take a URL option, as well.
+The route generator can take URL and templateUrl options, as well.
 ```
-yo ng-poly:route --url=/yourPlace
+yo ng-poly:route --url=yourPlace --templateUrl=your-place
 ```
+The URL will automatically be prepended with `/` and and the templateUrl will be appended with `.tpl.html`.
 * * *

 ### Service